isralennon/MSAAI521/deliverables/Paper.md

 ### 7.3 Future Work

-In light of these findings, future work should focus on improving the performance of the model against underperforming classes which are cyclists and pedestrians, and on further improving the performance against cars and trucks.

-Since increasing the size of the dataset only marginally improved the results, we must turn to other methods such as hyperparameter tuning and data augmentation.
+There are different areas of improvement:

+First is collecting data, increasing the number of objects of the minority classes in the dataset.
+This can be done during data collection.
+If there is still an imbalance in real world data, then additional instances can be created using synthetic means.

+Second is preprocessing techniques, one of these is increasing the resolution.
+Even though our resolution increase did not yield substantial improvements, it did show a trend towards improvement, therefore we posit that increasing it further will yield better results.

+Third, the data augmentation parameters passed into the YOLO model during training could be tweaked more such as rotation, translation, scaling, flipping, mosaic and mixup.

+Finally the hyperparameters of the training itself could be experimented with, such as learning rate, dropout, optimizer and loss function.

 In addition, we recommend looking into increasing the feature space by injecting data from the other sensors into the BEV images, a process called multi-sensor fusion.
 This could be achieved for example with the camera images.
 This would involve calibrated geometric transformations to map the pixel information to the top-down BEV reference plane.
-Once that is done, the additional data could be piped in the model as additional layers.
+Once that is done, the additional data could be piped in the model as additional layers at training and inference time.